International Sporting Event Leave for State Government employees

-Sport and Recreation (WA), a division of the Department of Local Government, Sport and Cultural Industries is responsible for providing advice to all Western Australian public sector organisations regarding their employees eligibility to receive special leave with pay when representing Australia at international sporting events.
+The Department of Local Government, Sport and Cultural Industries provides advice to all Western Australian public sector organisations regarding their employees eligibility to receive special leave with pay when representing Australia at international sporting events.

 Public Service Award 1992 Clause 40

-Under the Public Service Award 1992 Clause 40 – International Sporting Leave, public service employees who are selected as a competitor, coach, manager or official—regardless of any age categories and notwithstanding all other eligibility requirements—are entitled to receive special leave with pay.
+Under the Public Service Award 1992 Clause 40 International Sporting Events Leave, public service employees who are selected as a competitor, coach, manager or official — regardless of any age categories and notwithstanding all other eligibility requirements — are entitled to receive special leave with pay.

 This leave includes:

 - Up to five days allowing for travel, acclimatisation and mandatory training prior to the competition

 - Up to two days to return to place of residence

 The guidelines provide information and lists all criteria considered by the department when assessing an application.
 Please read these guidelines prior to submitting a request for leave.

 The Public Service Award 1992 Clause 40 International Sporting Events Leave states: